 Demographic analysis in the Mediterranean island of Sardinia revealed an extreme longevity in a mountain inner area where the proportion of oldest subjects among male population has one of the highest validated value worldwide.
-Many studies on longevity in the population of Sardinia (NIH, CNR, etc) suggests that biological and genetic factors, behavioral factors including life style, food quality, demographic behavior, family support and community characteristics may play an important role.
+Many studies on longevity in the population of Sardinia (NIH, CNR, etc) suggest that biological and genetic factors, behavioral factors including life style, food quality, demographic behavior, family support and community characteristics may play an important role.
 Sardinia, which was first settled around 6,000 B.C., is home to one of the world's few "founder" populations.
 These populations, including those located in Iceland, Finland and French-speaking Quebec, arose from small numbers of individuals.

 The eldest of the siblings is Consolata, who turns 105 years tomorrow, followed by 99-year-old Claudina, who was seen Sunday in the front row at morning Mass in the local church of St. Peter.Next is Maria (not pictured), at 97; Antonio at 93; Concetta aged 91; followed by 89-year-old Adolfo who still works in a local bar.
 Other siblings include Vitalio, 81, Fida, 80, and finally the baby of the bunch, 78-year-old Mafalda, who lives in Cagliari with Vitalio.